vsergeev/gardend-lua/design.md

 state[-3] -> {}

+state[-4] -> {}

+...

 state[-500] -> {}
 ```

 ## Configuration

 The configuration structure for `gardend` specifies the processing blocks to be instantiated in the system, the variable names the processing blocks will look up or populate in the system state, and other block-specific configuration.
-The configuration is stored as a table with `inputs`, `controllers`, `outputs`, `postprocessors` subtables that contain the configuration of processing blocks belonging to those processing stages.
+The configuration is stored as a table with `inputs`, `controllers`, `outputs`, `postprocessors` subtables that contain the configuration of processing block instances belonging to those stages.

 Configuration format: